JSambassador/api-backend/README.md

     ```sh
     mongod
     ```
+    or

+4.1.
+To connect your Node.js application to MongoDB Atlas, follow these steps:

+Create a MongoDB Atlas Account:

+Sign up at MongoDB Atlas.
+Create a new cluster and get the connection string.

-5. Start the application:
+6. Start the application:
     ```sh
     npm start
     ```

-6. Open your browser and go to `http://localhost:3000`.
+7. Open your browser and go to `http://localhost:3000`.

 ## Testing